 Teachers are to dismiss their students at the classroom door, provide proper supervision, and meet the class at the door.
 Bells do not dismiss the students.
 The staff is responsible for dismissing students.
-Other duties will be assigned as necessary.
+Other duties will be assigned as necessary to ensure appropriate supervision of students.